Aman5680/9down_FRS_Aviothic1.0/README.md

 I have used these technologies to build the web application
 - HTML
 - CSS
-- NODE JS
+- Node JS
-- EXPRESS JS
+- Express JS
-- MONGODB
+- MongoDB
-- BOOTSTRAP 5
+- Bootstrap 5
-- FONTAWESOME
+- FontAwesome
-- GOOGLE FONTS
+- Google Fonts

 ## Features